shukla-sahil/WebAlert-MERN/README.md

 1. **Enhanced Validation**: Implement more robust validation for user inputs, such as checking URL formats and ensuring organization names are unique across all users.
 2. **User Role Management**: Add roles and permissions to manage different types of access within organizations.
 3. **UI/UX Improvements**: Enhance the user interface and user experience with better design and interactive elements.

+## Additional Information

+- **MongoDB Atlas**: Used for cloud storage.
+- **Email Notifications**: Implemented to notify users when a URL is down.

+---

+You can update your README file with this content to reflect the latest changes and features of your project.